The big one went to sleep as to die and dreamed he

 of flesh pulling at your bones, attempting that world-weary fall

 How you manage against gravity is one of the greater

 Do you think, said the big one, there's a woman who

 would like to marry me?

 Yes, had such a woman done everything in the world except

 marry you, she might think it worthy before dying to complete

-her catalogue.
 Or having done everything, go meekly

 without decision or care to such a consummation.

 Then you really feel, said the big one, that this woman